silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Web_Content_Best_Practices.md

 * **URL Segment**—generated based on the page name, using the words and dashes.
 Human-readable URLs make a page more easily found by search engines.
 Well-written URLs can also serve as their own anchor text when copied and pasted as links in forums, blogs, social media networks, or other online venues.
 Most of the time, the URL that Silverstripe CMS generates will be fine, but you can manually change it if necessary.
 * **Navigation label**—appears in your site's navigation.
 Sometimes when you have a lengthy page name, it makes sense to create a shortened navigation label.

-[note]
+> [!NOTE]
-Your website developer will have configured your Silverstripe CMS website for either simple or hierarchical URLs.
+> Your website developer will have configured your Silverstripe CMS website for either simple or hierarchical URLs.
+>

-Simple URLs only use a single level of depth.
+> Simple URLs only use a single level of depth.
 For example, a page for a staff member might be called "John Smith", and its URL would be www.example.com/john-smith.
 Simple URLs are short and memorable, however, you are more likely to have multiple pages with the same name.
+>

-If a URL is already in use, the CMS will generate URLs with numbers, e.g., /staff-members-1, /staff-members-2, etc.
+> If a URL is already in use, the CMS will generate URLs with numbers, e.g., /staff-members-1, /staff-members-2, etc.
+>

-In this case, it's a good idea to manually change the URLs to something more meaningful, such as /staff-members-berlin, /staff-members-hong-kong.
+> In this case, it's a good idea to manually change the URLs to something more meaningful, such as /staff-members-berlin, /staff-members-hong-kong.
+>

-Hierarchical URLs provide a logical path for a page as it exists in the site's structure.
+> Hierarchical URLs provide a logical path for a page as it exists in the site's structure.
 In our example, this might be www.example.com/offices/new-york/staff/john-smith
-[/note]

 ### Meta tags